vert-x/vert-x.github.io/docs_md/mods_manual.md

 * `keywords` - useful when searching
 * `homepage` - url to the project homepage.

-> Piece of Trivia: The Vert.x module registry is itself a Vert.x module, and you can find it.. it in the Vert.x module registry!
+> Piece of Trivia: The Vert.x module registry is itself a Vert.x module, and you can find it... it in the Vert.x module registry!

 # Module configuration